Aliases for PAK1 Gene

 PAK1 (P21 Protein (Cdc42/Rac)-Activated Kinase 1) is a Protein Coding gene.
 Diseases associated with PAK1 include gastric cancer and renal cell carcinoma.
-Among its related pathways are PI-3K cascade and MAPK signaling pathway.
-GO annotations related to this gene include identical protein binding and protein kinase binding.
+Among its related pathways are MAPK signaling pathway and Immune System.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is PAK7.

 UniProtKB/Swiss-Prot for PAK1 Gene